ryanrestine/HackTheBox_WriteUps/windows_machines/streamio_notes.md

 (8 rows affected)
 ```

-The nikk37 user is interesting because we can confirm the are a valid domain user:
+The nikk37 user is interesting because we can confirm they are a valid domain user:

 ```
 PS C:\temp> net users /domain